-Petrohawk Energy Corporation (Petrohawk or the Company) is engaged in the exploration, development and production of predominately natural gas properties located in the United States.
-As further discussed under the heading "Merger" below, on August 25, 2011, BHP Billiton Limited, a corporation organized under the laws of Victoria, Australia (BHP Billiton Limited), acquired 100% of the outstanding shares of Petrohawk through the merger of a wholly owned subsidiary of BHP Billiton Limited), with and into Petrohawk, with Petrohawk continuing as the surviving entity.
+Petrohawk Energy Corporation (Petrohawk or the Company) is engaged in the exploration, development and production of predominately oil and gas shale properties located in the United States.
+As further discussed under the heading "Merger" below, on August 25, 2011, BHP Billiton Limited, a corporation organized under the laws of Victoria, Australia (BHP Billiton Limited), acquired 100% of the outstanding shares of Petrohawk through the merger of a wholly owned subsidiary of BHP Billiton Petroleum (North America) Inc., a Delaware corporation (which is a wholly owned subsidiary of BHP Billiton Limited), with and into Petrohawk, with Petrohawk continuing as the surviving entity.
 Petrohawk remains an indirect, wholly owned subsidiary of BHP Billiton Limited.
 The consolidated financial statements include the accounts of all majority-owned, controlled subsidiaries of the Company.
 All intercompany accounts and transactions between Petrohawk and its controlled subsidiaries have been eliminated.
 These consolidated financial statements reflect, in the opinion of the Company's management, all adjustments, consisting only of normal and recurring adjustments, necessary to present fairly the financial position as of, and the results of operations for, the periods presented.